sausin/laravel-ovh/README.md

 ],
 ```

-define the correct env variables above in your .env file and you should now have a working OVH Object Storage setup :)
+define the correct env variables above in your .env file (to correspond to the values above) and you should now have a working OVH Object Storage setup :)

 Be sure to run
 ```